Private Activity Bonds

 Passage of the private activity bond legislation reflects the Federal Government's desire to increase private sector investment in U.S. transportation infrastructure.
 Providing private developers and operators with access to tax-exempt interest rates lowers the cost of capital significantly, enhancing investment prospects.
 Increasing the involvement of private investors in highway and freight projects generates new sources of money, ideas, and efficiency.

-As of April 20, 2022 approximately $14.57 billion in PABs have been issued to date for the projects listed below.
-PAB allocations approved by U.S. DOT total approximately $660 million to support the projects shown in the second table below.
+Approximately $15.2 billion in U.S. DOT approved PABs have been issued to date for the projects listed below.
+PAB allocations by the U.S. DOT total approximately $2.2 billion to support project(s) shown in the second table below.